 This installation of small handheld woven basket-like objects was made over the calendar year of 2017; sometimes during shared public ‘craft and coffee’ events held at the gallery but also in private.
-‘A Year Of Time’ is a physical manifestation of the observation of the passing of one calendar year, highlighting the labour of the handmade.
+‘A Year Of Time 1:30’ is a physical manifestation of the observation of the passing of one calendar year, highlighting the labour of the handmade.
 A log of the minutes taken to stitch each object was kept, and a small silver disc with these details was stamped and attached to each object, every minute representing 30 minutes of time in a calendar year.
 Created from natural fibres and recycled plastic bags, primarily sourced from her home environment, the work is process driven, with each object evolving in relation to the previous one.
-The individual objects can then be ‘purchased’ by exchanging in monetary currency, the number of minutes that the buyer considers their own time is worth.
-A photo is taken of the buyer and the object, with a sign denoting how much they value time.

 The installation explores notions of value and exchange and invites the viewer to ‘purchase’ an individual object by exchanging either the equivalent amount of time or in monetary currency, the number of minutes that the buyer considers that time is worth.
 The work was exhibited at Bridget Kennedy Project Space, December 2017.

 Throughout 2018, the individual objects were then ‘purchased’ through negotiated exchanges and time shared.
 Any cash that was received was then woven into a ‘currency basket’.
 The resulting exhibition ‘rethinking value: the essence of time, exhibited at Bridget Kennedy Project Space in December, 2018, showcased the goods and services that were offered in exchange for the forms and the interactions that occurred around these exchanges.
 The total hard currency received, $670 AUD was woven into a ‘currency basket’.